nazwr/deadlist/README.md

 ## Using Deadlist, you can
 * Download audio files in any of the formats available, regardless of if they have been marked as "Stream Only".

-## How to install
+## Install
-* DeadList is available as a gem!
-Run `gem install deadlist` to get the most recent version available
+As a gem:
+`gem install deadlist`

-* This repository can be cloned and run directly.
+This repository could also be cloned and run directly.
   * Clone repository: `git clone https://github.com/nazwr/deadlist.git`
-  * Move into parent directory: `cd ./deadlist`
+  * Move into repo: `cd ./deadlist`
   * Run DeadList with: `./lib/deadlist.rb -f [format] -i [identifier]`

 ## Arguments